1Password/scim-examples/README.md

 ## Custom deployment

-For a more customizabile deployment, whether you choose a container-as-a-service option to allow the infrastructure to be managed by your service provider, or an advanced deployment, you can use these example configurations as a base for a customized deployment.
+To customize your deployment, you can use containers as a service or create your own advanced deployment with the examples below as your base.

 ### Before you begin

 Before you begin deploying 1Password SCIM Bridge, review the [Preparation Guide](/PREPARATION.md).
 The guide will help you plan for some of the technical components of the deployment and consider some issues you may encounter along the way.

-### Container-as-a-Service deployment options
+### Containers as a service deployment options

-Container-as-a-Service (CaaS) deployments of the 1Password SCIM Bridge will simpify your deployment by utilizing the built-in tools of the CaaS service for DNS and certificate management.
-This gives you an easy, low cost SCIM bridge with few instrastructure management requirements.
+Containers as a service (CaaS) can simplify your deployment by using the built-in tools of the CaaS for DNS and certificate management.
+This gives you an easy, low-cost SCIM bridge with minimal infrastructure management requirements.

 - DigitalOcean App Platform
   - [Using DigitalOcean Portal](https://support.1password.com/cs/scim-deploy-digitalocean-ap/)
   - [Using DigitalOcean command line tool & the 1Password CLI](/do-app-platform-op-cli)

 ### Advanced deployment options
-If you have particular requirements for your environment, an advanced deployment is recommended.
-These example configurations are just that, examples and can be used for your customized deployment.
+If you have particular requirements for your environment, we recommend an advanced deployment.
+These example configurations will give you a base to create the deployment from, as well as explain what 1Password SCIM Bridge needs to function and how to maintain your bridge once you've deployed it.

 - [AWS ECS Fargate with Terraform](/aws-ecsfargate-terraform)
 - [Azure Kubernetes Service](https://support.1password.com/scim-deploy-azure/)